TheRealJake12/Kade-Engine-Community/guides/videos.md

-# MP4 Cutscenes
+# Video Cutscenes

 ## Requirements
 1. The ability to compile Kade Engine Community from the source code.
-All information related to building Kade Engine Communiuty is listed [here.](https://github.com/TheRealJake12/Kade-Engine-1.7-Community/blob/master/docs/building.md)
+All information related to building Kade Engine Communiuty is listed [here.](https://therealjake12.github.io/Kade-Engine-Community/building)
 2. A text editor.
 Some form of IDE that can support Haxe is recommended, such as Visual Studio Code.

 ### Step 1.
 Navigation